-Hurricane season is here!
-Use some of these activities and Internet connections to engage students of all ages in a study of these powerful and frightening storms.
+Use these activities and Internet connections to engage students of all ages in a study of these powerful and frightening storms, which are called hurricanes, typhoons or cyclones depending on where they happen in the world.

 You and your students can follow this year's hurricane activity.
 On the Internet, you'll be deluged with hurricane-related sites; I've highlighted a few below in the Tracking Hurricanes on the Internet section.
 Immediately following is a handful of activities that you might include in a hurricane lesson plan or that you might use to supplement a current-events discussion of "hurricane season."

 ABC Order.
 Each year, hurricane names are assigned in alphabetical order.
 The list of names is recycled every six years.
-The names of this year's hurricanes can be found on the Web page FEMA for Kids: Hurricane Names.
-List the names for students out of sequence.
-Invite students to put the list in alphabetical order.
+Find more information about the names of hurricanes and other storms on this Geology.com page.
+Try listing the names out of sequence and inviting students to put the list in alphabetical order.
 (For younger students, you might narrow the list to the first ten [A-J] named hurricanes of the season.)

 Read aloud.
 Hurricanes: Earth's Mightiest Storms by Patricia Lauber (Scholastic).
 Not just another book about "big weather," this is an amazing work that uses narrative very effectively in weaving the story of these powerful storms.
 Clearly written and relevant text is combined with impressive photographs and informative maps and illustrations that further enhance this excellent work.
 (Recommendation source: Science and Children, March 1997.)